 Flyfishing for Roosters is all about getting to within a cast-length's distance of them as they cruise the beaches hammering bait at break neck speed.
-And while this happens every single day right outside the doors of Bahia de Los Suenos Lodge, our team of guides there have been chasing these fish with fly rods for over thirty years, and they've also got a few other tricks up their sleeves that are known to work quite well.
+And while this happens every single day right outside the doors of the lodge, our team of guides there have been chasing these fish with fly rods for over thirty years, and they've also got a few other tricks up their sleeves that are known to work quite well.
 The East Cape is truly the best beach in Baja for these fish.
 An extremely steep drop off allows easy in and out access for Roosters and all kinds of other pelagic species, including Dorado, Billfish, and even Tuna to take advantage of the beach while still staying close to the deep.
-This gives our anglers two options every day for how to approach the fish: the old classic beach run, or the heightened mobility and chum-line advantage of a boat.
+This gives our anglers two options every day for how to approach the fish: the old classic beach run, or the heightened mobility and sardine-teaser advantage of a boat.

 Seasons and Species

 Fishing is excellent year round, but the best action and conditions in which to practice fly fishing for Roosters comes throughout the spring in May, June and July, then again in the fall from September through October.
 During May and the beginning of June, large Roosterfish migrate into the area and will aggressively take a well placed fly.
 As the summer progresses and hot weather sets in, Dorado (mahi-mahi) appear in greater numbers as well.
 Though Dorado and Roosterfish get a lot of press, there are numerous other exciting species to target.
 Marlin, Sailfish, Tuna, Skipjack, Bonito, Jack Crevalle and Pargo are a few that should be anticipated, and approached with appropriate gear.
 September and October provide the greatest mix of all species in the larger sizes, and often provides the year's best inshore fishing for large Roosters as well.